Portland, Oregon: History

-Pre-history
+Before European settlement

 During the prehistoric period, the land that would become Portland was flooded after the collapse of glacial dams from Lake Missoula, in what would later become Montana.
 These massive floods occurred during the last ice age and filled the Willamette Valley with 300 to 400 ft of water.

 Before American settlers began arriving in the 1800s, the land was inhabited for many centuries by two bands of indigenous Chinook people – the Multnomah and the Clackamas.
 The Chinook people occupying the land were first documented in 1805 by Meriwether Lewis and William Clark.
 Before its European settlement, the Portland Basin of the lower Columbia River and Willamette River valleys had been one of the most densely populated regions on the Pacific Coast.

 Establishment

-Large numbers of pioneer settlers began arriving in the Willamette Valley in the 1840s via the Oregon Trail, with many arriving in nearby Oregon City.
-A new settlement then emerged ten miles from the mouth of the Willamette River, roughly halfway between Oregon City and Hudson’s Bay Company’s Fort Vancouver.
+Large numbers of pioneer settlers began arriving in the Willamette Valley in the 1840s via the Oregon Trail with many arriving in nearby Oregon City.
+A new settlement then emerged ten miles from the mouth of the Willamette River, roughly halfway between Oregon City and Hudson's Bay Company's Fort Vancouver.
 This community was initially referred to as "Stumptown" and "The Clearing" because of the many trees cut down to allow for its growth.
-In 1843 William Overton saw potential in the new settlement but lacked the funds to file an official land claim.
+In 1843, William Overton saw potential in the new settlement but lacked the funds to file an official land claim.
 For 25 cents, Overton agreed to share half of the 640 acre site with Asa Lovejoy of Boston.

-In 1845, Overton sold his remaining half of the claim to Francis W. Pettygrove of Portland, Maine.
-Both Pettygrove and Lovejoy wished to rename "The Clearing" after their respective hometowns (Lovejoy's being Boston, and Pettygrove's, Portland).
+In 1844, Overton sold his remaining half of the claim to Francis W. Pettygrove of Portland, Maine.
+Both Pettygrove and Lovejoy wished to rename "The Clearing" after their respective hometowns.
 This controversy was settled with a coin toss that Pettygrove won in a series of two out of three tosses, thereby providing Portland with its namesake.
 The coin used for this decision, now known as the Portland Penny, is on display in the headquarters of the Oregon Historical Society.
 At the time of its incorporation on February 8, 1851, Portland had over 800 inhabitants, a steam sawmill, a log cabin hotel, and a newspaper, the Weekly Oregonian.
 A major fire swept through downtown in August 1873, destroying twenty blocks on the west side of the Willamette along Yamhill and Morrison Streets, and causing $1.3 million in damage, roughly equivalent to $ today.
 By 1879, the population had grown to 17,500 and by 1890 it had grown to 46,385.
 In 1888, the first steel bridge on the West Coast was opened in Portland, the predecessor of the 1912 namesake Steel Bridge that survives today.
 In 1889, Henry Pittock's wife, Georgiana, established the Portland Rose Society.
+The annual Portland Rose Festival" is held here in June.
 The movement to make Portland a "Rose City" started as the city was preparing for the 1905 Lewis and Clark Centennial Exposition.